lua-cookbook/lua-cookbook/src/book/en_US/2-strings.md

 (There is no form that does a 'plain match' like `string.find` so you will have to be careful to escape magic characters.)

+Finally, there is `string.gmatch` which iterates over all the matches in a string.
+A common task is finding all the words in a string, separated by spaces.
+The pattern '%S+' means 'one or more non-space character', but `string.match` will only give you a fixed number of matches.

+    local str = 'one  two   three'
+    for s in string.gmatch(str,'%S+') do
+        print('"'..s..'"')
+    end
+    -->
+    "one"
+    "two"
+    "three"

+This suggests the following useful function, which breaks up a string into a table of words:

+    function split(str)
+        local t = {}
+        for s in string.gmatch(str.'%S+') do
+            t]#+1] = s
+        end
+        return t
+    end

+To split a string with other delimiters is just a matter of choosing the right pattern.
+For instance, '[%S,]+' matches
+'one or more characters from the set of non-space and comma'.
+You could use this to split 'one, two, three' into `{'one','two','three'}`.

+The special pattern '.' matches _one_ arbitrary byte.
+So

+    for c in string.gmatch('.') do print(string.byte(c)) end

+prints all the byte codes in a string.